Grallator: Newark Supergroup tracks

 The most famous, and archetypal tracks that conform to the Grallator type are those found on the East Coast of North America, specifically from the Late Triassic to Early Jurassic Newark Supergroup.
 These footprints were likely made by an unidentified, primitive dinosaur similar to Coelophysis.
 The Newark Supergroup footprints show digits II, III and IV, but no trace of the shorter digits I and V which would likely have been present in a dinosaur of this stage.
 The outer two digits would have been stubby and ineffective, not touching the ground during walking or running.
 Despite losing most of their effectiveness, dinosaur evolution had not yet removed these digits to fully streamline the foot.
 This is known because rare specimens are found with traces of these outer digits.
 Digits II, III and IV have 3, 4 and 5 phalanges respectively, giving Grallator a ?-3-4-5-? digital formula.

 Although the Newark Supergroup Grallator tracks were made by a bipedal saurischian dinosaur, they can easily be mistaken for those of the late Triassic ichnogenus Atreipus.
 The trackmaker of Atreipus prints was a quadrupedal ornithischian.
 The reason for this similarity is a lack of divergence in the foot evolution of the two distinct groups of dinosaurs: ornithischians and saurischians.

 Wales

-In January 2021, while walking with her father Richard Wilder, a four-year old Lily Wilder found a 215 to 220-million years old dinosaur footprint at Bendricks Bay in the Vale of Glamorgan, Wales.
+In January 2021, while walking with her father Richard Wilder, a four-year-old girl called Lily Wilder found a 215- to 220-million year-old dinosaur footprint at Bendricks Bay in the Vale of Glamorgan, Wales.

-Experts believe the footprint was most likely left by a dinosaur (grallator) that stood about 75 centimeters (29.5 inches) tall and 2.5 meters (about 8 feet) long and walked on its two hind feet.
+Experts believe that the footprint was most likely left by a dinosaur (grallator) that stood about 75 centimeters (29.5 inches) tall and 2.5 meters (about 8 feet) long and walked on its two hind feet.